vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 And now `/info`.
 It looks like it is returning just an empty json: `{}`.

 # More endpoints
 Not very impressive so far.
-Of course, Actuator offers much more than this, otherwise it wouldn't be very useful.
+Of course, Actuator offers much more than this.
+Otherwise, it wouldn't be very useful.
 There are some examples of available endpoints, with the full list available in the [official docs](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-endpoints).

 | Endpoint   | Description   |
 |------------|---------------|